No Disproportionate Impact on Public Health

 This website provides scientific information about menthol and its use in cigarettes.
 Your host is William R. True, Ph.D., Senior Vice President of Research and Development for Lorillard Tobacco Company.
 Dr. True joined Lorillard Tobacco Company in 2002.
 Earlier in his career, he worked in executive and scientific positions for major U.S. corporations.
 He has a doctorate in organic chemistry from Vanderbilt University, Nashville, Tenn.

-In 2009, a new federal law - the Family Smoking Prevention and Tobacco Control Act - set in motion a science-based process to evaluate any health effects of menthol cigarettes.
-One provision of the law mandates that the Tobacco Products Scientific Advisory Committee (TPSAC) submit a report and recommendation on the use of menthol in cigarettes to the Food and Drug Administration (FDA).
+In 2009, a new federal law - the Family Smoking Prevention and Tobacco Control Act - set in motion a science-based process to evaluate the impact on public health of menthol as an additive in cigarettes.

 The U.S. Food and Drug Administration (FDA) is currently reviewing comments to a preliminary scientific evaluation of menthol cigarettes that it issued in 2013 to meet its obligations under the law.
 FDA also is in an information-seeking mode, awaiting results of several additional studies it commissioned in 2013, some of which are long-term studies, as well as reviewing comments submitted in response to questions FDA asked in its Advanced Notice of Proposed Rulemaking in 2013.

 On July 21, 2014, nearly one year after FDA issued its preliminary scientific evaluation, U.S. District Judge Richard J. Leon found several members of the Tobacco Products Scientific Advisory Committee (TPSAC), a committee appointed by FDA that reviewed scientific research and issued a nonbinding advisory report on menthol cigarettes in 2011, had conflicts of interest that fatally tainted its composition and work.